 - Existing bedroom decor

 The wall hooks below the shelves had been painted before (white to blue and now painted teal).
-The wall hooks are from Ikea, pink clock is from Home Goods, baskets from Home Goods, and picture frames from the Dollar Tree.
+The wall hooks are from Ikea, the pink clock is from Home Goods, baskets from Home Goods, and picture frames from the Dollar Tree.

 I painted miscellaneous decor items on her desk and side tables (a vase, pencil holder, and wooden trays).
 The wooden trays are from Micheal’s, lamps are from Ikea, flowers from Ikea, pencil holder is handmade, and curtains are from Target.